PAERATA13 — ArtStudioSpace

 Her formal educational background, (Ilam University, New Zealand, Central School of Art, London and Yoshida Hanga Academy, Japan), was focused on the print, especially the woodcut.
 Her studies evolved, combining the pictorial and conveying aspects of eastern and western woodcut applications and extending these into paint and print on paper, wood and canvas.

-In 2017-2020, she continues with themes concerning changes to the land and issues that arise.
-The Pohutukawa tree, its beauty, and its vulnerability.
-The coastal birds with their refuge on the Estuary and the local Sandspit.
+In 2017–2020, she continued with themes concerning changes to the land and the issues that arise: the Pohutukawa tree, its beauty and its vulnerability; the coastal birds and their exposed and threatened habitat.

 Gayle is available for commissions or purchases.
 Contact Gayle